reactjs/react.dev/content/docs/testing.md

 ---
 id: testing
-title: Testing React Components
+title: Testing Overview
 permalink: docs/testing.html
+redirect_from:
+  - "community/testing.html"
+next: testing-environments.html
 ---

-Writing tests for React components ensures that its behaviour matches your expectations and requirements.
-Tests can guarantee that components' behaviour don't break in the future, even as you keep iterating and making changes to it.
+Writing tests for React components ensures that its behavior matches your expectations and requirements.

+Tests can guarantee that components' behavior don't break in the future, even as you iterate and make changes to them.
 They are also useful as readable specifications for learning about your components, and how they interact with each other.

+- [_Environments_](/docs/testing-environments.html): Setting up a testing environment for React components.
-- [_Recipes_](/docs/testing-recipes.html): Common patterns when writing tests for React Components.
+- [_Recipes_](/docs/testing-recipes.html): Common patterns when writing tests for React components.
-- [_Environments_](/docs/testing-environments.html): Setting up your testing environment can affect how tests are written, and how they run.
-- [_act()_](/docs/act.html): React's `act()` test helper is useful for predictable behaviour in test environments.

-### Tools {#tools}
+### Recommended Tools {#tools}

-* **[Jest](https://facebook.github.io/jest/):** Delightful JavaScript testing used by Facebook to test all JavaScript code including React applications.
+- **[Jest](https://facebook.github.io/jest/):** A test runner that lets you write and run test suites for JavaScript, with support for features like mocked [modules](#mocking-modules) and [timers](#mocking-timers), [`jsdom`](#mocking-a-rendering-surface), etc.
-* **[react-testing-library](https://github.com/kentcdodds/react-testing-library):** 🐐 Simple and complete React DOM testing utilities that encourage good testing practices.
+- **[React Testing Library](https://testing-library.com/react):** React DOM testing utilities that encourage good testing practices by focusing on accessibility and stability.